 The Bureau now uses third-party entities to certify minority, woman, veteran, or service-disabled veteran businesses.
 These entities include the Unified Certification Program, the National Minority Supplier Development Council, the Women's Business Enterprise National Council, the United States Small Business Administration 8(A) Business Development Program, and the Vetbiz VIP Verification Program.

 The new Small Business Procurement Initiative outlines some new and exciting opportunities for small businesses.
 Please refer to this site for additional information.
 Also visit the Bureau of Diversity, Inclusion, and Small Business Opportunities page.
-These folks verify self-certified small businesses that wish to participate as minority, woman, veteran, service disabled veteran, LGBT, and disability-owned business enterprises through the Small Diverse Businesses program.
+These individuals verify self-certified small businesses that wish to participate as minority, woman, veteran, service disabled veteran, LGBT, and disability-owned business enterprises through the Small Diverse Businesses program.
 Eligible small businesses must hold certifications as diverse businesses with one of the department’s approved third-party certification entities.

 The following basic criteria are used by BMWBO to evaluate eligibility for certification and cannot be waived.
 However, meeting these criteria does not guarantee that an application will be approved.
 This is only intended as a general overview.